syncfusion-content/asp.netmvc-mobile-docs/mobileaspnetmvc/TextArea/Getting-Started.md

 Create the necessary layout

-Create a simple MVC application and add the following header and scrollpanel layout page content inside the &lt;body&gt; tag of layout.cshtml.
+Create a simple MVC application and add the following header and scrollpanel layout page content inside the <body> tag of layout.cshtml.
 To create a MVC Project, add necessary Dll’s and Scripts with the help of [MVC-Getting Started Documentation](http://help.syncfusion.com/ug/js/default.htm) for mobile.

 Create an HTML file and add the following template to the HTML file.